antyo-system/genesisnet/README.md

 ## 🌍 Overview

 GenesisNet is an **autonomous data economy network** built on **Fetch.ai agents** and **Internet Computer (ICP)** canisters.
-Our vision is to decentralize the access, negotiation, and verification of data for AI systems — creating a **trustless, autonomous marketplace** where AI agents buy, sell, and validate data in real time.
+Our mission: decentralize how AI discovers, negotiates, and validates data — enabling a **trustless, autonomous marketplace**.

 - **Hackathon:** Hackathon 16 (Fetch.ai × ICP)
 - **Team Members:**